Matthew20325/Dungeons-Perspective-Mod/README.md

 Assuming you have python installed it will install all of the libraries you need.

-You should now be able to open Menu.bat and it should launch the Mod Men amera firstper
+amera firstper
 ## Usage
 Open Minecraft Dungeons and the Menu